exochron/ToyBoxEnhanced/README.md

 ### Known Limitations
 For technical reasons it's not possible to use some enhanced features during combat.

-### Help
+### Help wanted

-Have you found any bug or do you have some suggestions?
-Please let me know in the issue tracker on [Curseforge](https://www.curseforge.com/wow/addons/toy-box-enhanced/issues) or [Github](https://github.com/exochron/ToyBoxEnhanced/issues).
+- Have you found any bug or do you have some suggestions?
+Please let me know in the issue tracker on [Curseforge](https://www.curseforge.com/wow/addons/toy-box-enhanced/issues) or [GitHub](https://github.com/exochron/ToyBoxEnhanced/issues).

-You can also help me to [localize the addon into your language](https://www.curseforge.com/wow/addons/toy-box-enhanced/localization).
+- Is your language still missing some texts?
+You can localize the addon into your language on [Curseforge](https://www.curseforge.com/wow/addons/toy-box-enhanced/localization).
+- Want to try out some cool new stuff earlier than everybody else?
+Just switch to the Beta-Channel in your Addon Updater and let me know of anything you might find in our issue tracker.
+After a few days without bugs the same version goes stable for everybody else.
+- Are you interested in developing as well?
+Come join us at [GutHub](https://github.com/exochron/ToyBoxEnhanced).
+And don't worry about knowing nothing of LUA.
+It's easy to learn. ;-)